dipaulson/AM220_Final_Project/README.md

 <pre> python run_node_classification.py --rewiring AFR3 </pre>

 To run other structural rewiring methods, simply replace AFR3 with DR, borf, sdrf, or fosr in the rewiring argumnet.
+To run no structural rewiring, replace AFR3 with none.

 To run feature shuffle rewiring, set the shuffle argument to true and specify the shuffle ratio as follows: